-IIoT endeavors – Proof of Concept, Proof of Value – are often uncharted territory for organizations.
-This either because data is unlocked from assets where no-data has been before or because the organization is going to trial new methods of service/product delivery where no other organization has gone before.
-This all sounds a bit trekky, but deep down the innovative nature of many IIoT endeavors can also be havoc to its result.
+IIoT endeavours – Proof of Concept, Proof of Value – are often uncharted territory for organisations.
+This either because data is unlocked from assets where no-data has been before or because the organisation is going to trial new methods of service/product delivery where no other organisation has gone before.
+This all sounds a bit tricky, but deep down the innovative nature of many IIoT endeavours can also be havoc to its result.

-This post describes key learnings that we have experienced @UREASON in various IIoT endeavors, they are centered around:
+This post describes key learnings that we have experienced at UReason in various IIoT endeavours, they are centered around:

 - Leadership & Support